 Not into riding bikes?
 Not a problem, a popular activity is going for a hike or a casual walk.
 You could take a hike in your closest national park or mountains or perhaps take a stroll in a botanical garden or park.
 You can also pack a gourmet picnic for the occasion or find a local café to enjoy a morning or afternoon tea.

-This is an oldie but a goodie.
-Many Dads love throwing in a line so if it’s extreme fishing on a charter boat, a quiet lake on a hired dinghy or just the local beach or riverbank, fishing is a great activity.
+This is one of the most popular Fathers Day Activities, Fishing.
+Many Dads love throwing in a line so if it’s extreme fishing on a charter boat, a quiet lake on a hired dinghy, or just the local beach or riverbank, fishing is a great activity.

-You can organise or buy extreme fishing packages these days for the entire day, which includes the equipment, food, and everything is organised for you (see Redballoon).
-Alternatively you can hire a dinghy from a boat hire place, which generally costs $150 – $250 for half-day.
+You can organize or buy extreme fishing packages these days for the entire day, which includes the equipment, food, and everything is organized for you (see Redballoon).
+Alternatively, you can hire a dinghy from a boat hire place, which generally costs $150 – $250 for half-day.

 6. Museums/ Historical Places/ Space Observatory/ Car Shows